 Initiatives such as First Thursday, when galleries and museums stay open late, the area’s world-class restaurants and its views of Table Mountain and Cape Town Harbour have led to an upsurge in interest from CBD workers anxious to spend more time enjoying their leisure and less commuting in this notoriously congested city.
 Typical prices range from 1.2 million rand for a studio to 30 million rand for a penthouse, with a two-bedroom, two-bathroom apartment with secure parking fetching an average 5 million rand.

 Richard Hardie, Knight Frank South Africa

 Karen is a wealthy suburb of Nairobi some 10 miles west of the CBD, named after Karen Blixen, the Danish expatriate who lived here in the early 20th century and famously wrote about her experiences in the book Out of Africa, subsequently made into an Oscar-winning film.
 From the early 2000s, growth was rapid, with many of the original five- and ten-acre plots developing into modern housing clusters with shared amenities such as club houses, gyms and swimming pools.

-This period saw land prices soar from 2.3 shillings per acre to their current levels of over 50 shillings per acre, where they have now stabilised.
+This period saw land prices soar from 2.3 million shillings per acre to their current levels of over 50 million shillings per acre, where they have now stabilised.
 The market for these townhouses has become somewhat saturated, with a subsequent plateauing of both house prices and land values, with the former selling for typically around 80 million to 110 million although we are now seeing record prices being achieved for larger stand-alone houses with more substantial gardens.

 Ben Woodhams, Knight Frank Kenya